Lunar Trailblazer should help scientists sort out the nature of water on the moon

 EHLMANN: We're talking about water in solid form, as ice.
 We're potentially talking about small amounts of water as gas or water vapor.
 And what we're really talking about, though, is a form of water that we don't think about much, which is water bound to rocks.

 PALCA: Building any spacecraft is tricky and expensive.
 You need all kinds of specialized hardware, such as thrusters and instruments and solar panels.
-But those aren't actually what make space missions expensive.
+But those aren't actually what makes space missions expensive.

 EHLMANN: The greatest proportion of cost on any spacecraft mission is, by far, the labor of people working on it.
 We don't shoot the dollars into space.
 Every dollar spent on a spacecraft mission is spent here on Earth.